it-srebecca/Covid_19_visualisation/README.md

 # Covid19-Moral-Hazard
-Trigger warning: Covid-19-related data analysis ahead.
+Warning: Covid-19-related data analysis ahead.
 If you're sick to death of looking at these figures, please avoid this repository.
 ## Introduction
 The short report contained in this repository is an exploration of Covid-19 data.
 Using a rudimentary comparison of the UK and the UAE, I have light-heartedly explored the possibility for evidence of moral hazard in the dataset.